Kate Middleton Just Paid Tribute to Princess Diana With Her Hospital Departure Outfit

 If you had a sense of royal deja vu when Kate Middleton and Prince William stepped out at the Lindo Wing today, there’s a reason.

-Kate channeled her late mother-in-law while debuting her second son to the world in a red dress with a white Peter Pan collar.
+Kate channeled her late mother-in-law while debuting her second son to the world in a red dress with a white Peter Pan collar (shop a similar style here).
 Nearly 34 years ago, when Princess Diana presented Prince Harry to the public, she also wore a red outfit featuring a white Peter Pan collar.

 Kate’s dress, a red number from Jenny Packham (who designed all three of her post-birth ensembles!) is undoubtedly a tribute to the new baby’s maternal grandmother, who, of course, died in a car accident in 1997.

-When she gave birth to Prince George in 2013, Kate wore another outfit inspired by Diana: A blue polka Jenny Packham dress, invoking the same print that Diana herself wore to present William to the world in 1982.
+When she gave birth to Prince George in 2013, Kate wore another outfit inspired by Diana: A blue polka-dot Jenny Packham dress, invoking the same print that Diana herself wore to present William to the world in 1982.

+Watch the full episode of Raising a Royal streaming now on PeopleTV.com, or download the PeopleTV app on your favorite device.

 William and Kate posed for photographs with their new, as-of-now unnamed son for a few minutes before returning inside the hospital to grab his car seat.
 They then exited again to enter their car and drive home.
 Kate sat in the back with the baby while William drove the family home, where big brother and big sister George and Princess Charlotte were waiting.